kalbfled/beachwood-hoa-public/membership_meeting.md

 We conduct membership meetings in accordance with our bylaws and [Robert's Rules of Order](https://www.boardeffect.com/blog/roberts-rules-of-order-cheat-sheet/).
 Please familiarize yourself with Robert's Rules if you plan to attend the meeting.

 We will elect 3 board members at the June 9th meeting.
-The board has one vacant seat, and the seats currently held by Susan Basien and Perri Davenport are up for election.
+The board has one vacant seat, and the seats currently held by Susan Bastien and Perri Davenport are up for election.
 Susan and Perri are both willing to continue serving.

 ### Agenda